 Consulting Spend Management: What It Is and Why It Matters

 TL;DR: Consulting spend management is the practice of tracking, benchmarking, and controlling an organisation's expenditure on consulting firms and advisory services across all business units and categories.
 Unlike contingent workforce management, which handles temporary staffing and contract labour, consulting spend management addresses scoped engagements with variable deliverables, custom pricing, and scope creep risk.
-No incumbent platform existed in this category until now.
+It is a category with no established incumbent, which is why most organisations have never had a complete picture of their consulting spend.

 By Ulrik Soeraas, Managing Director and Co-founder of Scopecreeper